Nation's Library: The Rare Books Library

 The Rare Books Library contains 50 thousand books, including Abdülbaki Gölpınarlı manuscripts and Mehmet Şevket Eygi Collections.

 Research Library

 The Research Library has a collection of nearly 20 thousand books and 20 group study rooms.

 Nasreddin Hodja Children's Library

-The Nasreddin Hodja Children's Library, named after the famous Seljuk satirist Nasreddin Hodja, is available for readers between the ages five and ten, with its collection of 25 thousand books and a multimedia section.
+The Nasreddin Hodja Children's Library, named after the Seljuk satirist Nasreddin Hodja, is available for readers between the ages five and ten, with its collection of 25 thousand books and a multimedia section.
 The Children's Library provides activities related to traditional Turkish arts.

 Youth Library

 The Youth Library, which is available for readers between the ages ten and fifteen, has a collection of 12 thousand books, and contains individual and group study rooms.

 Multimedia Library

 The Multimedia Library contains 12 individual study rooms for four digital rooms that are equipped with touchscreen monitors and offer access to TRT archives and nearly 10 thousand audio-vision materials.